Skip to main content

 We can provide you with information about fees and financial options and talk you through the application process and contracts.
 Help is just a phone call away.

-Respite Care is short-term care offering quality support to clients in a safe and engaging environment while their carers take a break.
-Whether it’s for a day, overnight, or longer, Respite Care helps to boost the health and well-being of clients while their carers rest and recharge.
+Respite Care is short-term care designed to provide quality support for clients in a safe and engaging environment while their carers take a break.
+Whether it’s for a day, overnight, or longer, our Respite Care is focused on supporting the daily wellbeing and vitality of our clients, ensuring they feel connected and cared for while their carers take the time to rest and recharge.

-The cost of Respite Care is different depending on what type of government funding support you have.
+The cost of Respite Care is different depending on what type of Government funding support you have and your financial situation.
 It also depends on the type of respite you want to access.
-In most cases, Commonwealth Home Support Programme or Home Care Package funding will cover a majority of the cost.
-You may need to pay a small client contribution.
-Ask our team for more specific costs that apply to your situation by calling 1800 852 722.
+In most cases, Commonwealth Home Support Programme or Support at Home funding will cover at least half of the cost.
+You may need to pay a client contribution.
+Ask our team for more specific costs that apply to your situation by calling 1800 852 772.

-To use the Commonwealth Home Support Programme (CHSP) or Home Care Package funding you will need to undertake an assessment with My Aged Care.
+To use the Commonwealth Home Support Programme (CHSP) or Support at Home funding you will need to undertake an assessment with My Aged Care.
 At the assessment you will need to request either a ‘Day centre based respite’ or ‘Overnight Cottage respite’, ‘Flexible respite’, or ‘Residential respite’ referral code.

 Or alternatively there is the option to pay privately.
 Our capable staff are able to assist you in finding the right funding avenue for you.